thoughtram/blog/_posts/2016-05-23-opaque-tokens-in-angular-2.md

 date: 2016-05-23
 imageUrl: '/images/banner/opaque-tokens-in-angular-2.jpeg'

-summary: "Angular 2's dependency injection improved in many ways.
-It not only is more flexible when it comes to assembling dependencies from different parts of our app, it also provides a mechanism to avoid name collisions entirely.
+summary: "Angular provides a mechanism to avoid name collisions in provider tokens.
 In this article we're going to explore how opaque tokens make this possible."

 categories:
   - angular